unspecifier/quizzler/src/markdown/nha-modules.md

 Which of the following is an effective tool for collecting a patient's payment for health care services?

-© Eligibitity verification
+- ❌ Eligibitity verification

-INCORRECT

 Eligibility verification helps to determine the patient's financial responsibilty, but itis not an effective tool for collecting the payment.

-© communi
+- ✅ communi

-CORRECT

 Communicating office policies regarding the patient's financial responsibilities is a key tool for collecting patient's payments.

-INCORRECT < MyAnswer
+INCORRECT

 Precertification is not a tool for collections.
 It is a utilization management tool to reduce health care costs and ensure medical necessity.

-©O copayment
+-O copayment
 INCORRECT

 Copayments are a cost share requirement of the third-party payer.
 They are not a collection tool.